andeart/UnityLabs.EditorCoroutines/README.md

 You can find the currently implemented tests in the [Tests.cs](https://github.com/andeart/UnityLabs.EditorCoroutines/blob/master/UnityLabs.EditorCoroutines.Tests/Assets/Editor/EditorCoroutineTests.cs) file.

 ## Installation and Usage

+`Andeart.EditorCoroutines.dll`- Base class lib, for extensibility in other environments.<br />
+`Andeart.EditorCoroutines.Unity.dll`- Unity implementation, for use in the Editor.<br />

+- Download the files from their respective NuGet pages ([Base](https://www.nuget.org/packages/Andeart.EditorCoroutines)/[Unity](https://www.nuget.org/packages/Andeart.EditorCoroutines.Unity)).
+If you want to use the Unity implementation, you need both the files.
+- Optionally, you can instead download from [the Github Releases page](https://github.com/andeart/UnityLabs.EditorCoroutines/releases/latest), which contains both files.
-* Drop the `UnityLabs.EditorCoroutines.dll` file (from the [Releases tab](https://github.com/andeart/UnityLabs.EditorCoroutines/releases)) anywhere in your Unity project.
+- Drop both the files anywhere in your Unity project.
 Any sub-directory under `Assets` will work- **it does not need to be under an `Editor` folder**.
-* Optional: Also drop the `UnityLabs.EditorCoroutines.pdb` and `UnityLabs.EditorCoroutines.xml` files in the same location if you're interested in debugging.
-* You can now use `EditorCoroutines` in your Editor scripts.
+- You can now use `EditorCoroutines` in your Editor scripts.
-* Refer to the [Demo C#](https://github.com/andeart/UnityLabs.EditorCoroutines/blob/master/Demo/Assets/Editor/EditorCoroutineDemoWindow.cs) file for more examples
+- Refer to the [Demo C# file](https://github.com/andeart/UnityLabs.EditorCoroutines/blob/master/EditorCoroutines.Demo/Assets/Editor/EditorCoroutineDemoWindow.cs)  for more examples.

 ## Feedback
-Please feel free to send in a Pull Request, or drop me an email.
+Please feel free to send in a pull request, or drop me an email.
 Cheers!